Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Explore Historic Willemstad

 Once you’re off the Emma Bridge and in historic Willemstad, you will quickly see the “Lock Your Love” sculpture to your left.
-Just like Paris, you can take a padlock and secure it to the sculpture.
+Like in Paris, you can take a padlock and secure it to the sculpture.

-When you explore Willemstad, you want to look up at the Dutch European architecture.
+When exploring Willemstad, you want to look at Dutch European architecture.
 Colorful Willemstad is worth walking through.
 You will find lots of shopping and tourist shops.

 Curaçao Sign

-In the Punda side, you will also find the Curacao sign the further you walk into town.
+On the Punda side, you will also find Curacao sign the further you walk into town.
 In the same square, you’ll find the justice buildings and police station.

 The Floating Market

 Sadly, this is permanently closed.
-I was so disappointed.
+We were so disappointed.

-It’s one of the things in Curaçao I was looking forward to the most and I found out that it no longer exists.
-I figured I’d let you know, just in case you had it on your list or heard of it.
+It’s one of the things in Curaçao we were looking forward to the most, and we found out that it no longer exists.
+We figured we’d let you know, just in case you had it on your list or heard of it.

 We missed this, but here are some things you can fit into your itinerary if you’re planning a day in Willemstad: